jivanpal/drat/README.md

 Copies of various versions of this spec are included in the `spec` directory for archival purposes, particularly in case the online version of the document changes.

-Currently, all of Drat's commands (except `modify`, which is currently  diabled as it is not fit for use) operate in a read-only fashion, as they are intended to be used in situations involving data recovery or data forensics.
+Currently, all of Drat's commands (except `modify`, which is currently disabled as it is not fit for use) operate in a read-only fashion, as they are intended to be used in situations involving data recovery or data forensics.

 ## Build instructions

+If you're running macOS on an Intel Mac, precompiled binaries for versioned releases are available on the [releases page](https://github.com/jivanpal/drat/releases).

 ### Required software

 - `gcc` — Required because we use `__attribute__((packed))`.
 Tested with GCC 10.2.0, installed via [Homebrew](https://brew.sh) (Homebrew GCC 10.2.0).

-- `make` — Tested with GNU Make 3.81, as included in Xcode Command Line Tools 12.2.0.0.1.1604628099 for macOS Catalina 10.15.7 (19H15).
+- `make` — Tested with GNU Make 3.81, as included in Xcode Command Line Tools.

+- `<argp.h>` (GNU Argp library) — If compiling on macOS, you can get this by installing the [Homebrew](https://brew.sh) package `argp-standalone`; the Makefile will handle this configuration automatically.
+If you acquire this library any other way, you will need to configure `CFLAGS` and `LDFLAGS` as appropriate (see lines in `Makefile` after `ifeq ($(shell uname -s),Darwin)`).

-Compilation and execution of this toolset has been tested on macOS Catalina 10.15 (19A603) on an Intel x86 machine (MacBookPro9,2).
+Compilation and execution has been tested on macOS Catalina 10.15.7 (19H114) on an Intel x86-64 machine (MacBookPro9,2).

 ### Compilation

-- Ensure that `gcc` is in your `$PATH`, or modify the `CC` value in  `Makefile` to reflect the location of `gcc` on your system, then run `make` from the directory where the Makefile resides.
+- Ensure that `gcc` is in your `$PATH`, or modify the `CC` and `LD` values in `Makefile` to reflect the location of `gcc` on your system.

+- Run `make` from the directory where the Makefile resides.
 An `out` directory will be created in which the object files will be stored.
 The final binary `drat` will be stored in the project root, the same directory as the Makefile.

 - Header files can be compiled with `make headers`.
 This is only useful to check the headers for compilation errors.
 Compiled headers will also be stored in